mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 ### Aggregation

-Aggregation defines a HAS-A relationship between these two classes.
+Aggregation defines a HAS-A relationship between two classes.
 Their objects have their life cycle, but one of them is the owner of the HAS-A relationship.

 The following diagram shows the goal of our design.